tommasodeangeli97/DroneSimulation3_arp/README.md

 ```

 ### important note
-remenber to delet the `pidlog.log` file every time before start the application in order to have only the actual pids of the processes
+1. remenber to delet the `pidlog.log` file every time before start the application in order to have only the actual pids of the processes

+2. when the parameters for the socket connection are incorrectly set, the program will not close, becouse it will wait the socket connection.
+To close it the only way is to interrupt the processes with ctrl+c and close the terminal window.
+Now (after the change of the connection setting) is possible to re-run the code.

+## Possibles implementation
+1. the velocity of the start of the application could be improved using the select() function or implementing the comunication phase of the processes

+2. The drone could be further impruved to make it capable to rotate on itself

+3. Even if it is not possible in reality could be implemented a instant block of the robot, a key to stops the robot regardless of the forces applied and the velocity accumulated

+4. For the user point of view a special window can be impleted to avoid the closure of the application if the 'q' button is accidentally pressed

+5. the score value can take in account more then only the targets and the obstacles incountered by the drone

+6. also the keyboard could be implemented using the socket server and client to make only the keyboard and the map seeble user side

+## Author and contact
+Author: Tommaso De Angeli (https://github.com/tommasodeangeli97)

+contact: tommaso.deangeli.97@gmail.com